Europa in Norway

 Best Known For

 All-Suite Accommodations: Staterooms start at a spacious 291 square feet and are all outward-facing suites (most have balconies).
+Many underwent a refresh in 2022.
 They also feature walk-in wardrobes, marbled bathrooms with bathtubs, and minifridges stocked with complimentary beverages of choice (including beer).

-Top Dining: While Europa ranks high for gastronomy across its four dining venues (with no shortage of caviar, lobster, and truffles), its specialty restaurant helmed by three-Michelin-starred chef Dieter Muller stands out, highlighting French, Mediterranean, and Asian cuisines.
+Top Dining: While Europa ranks high for gastronomy across its four dining venues (with no shortage of caviar, lobster, and truffles), it's The Globe specialty restaurant, helmed by three-Michelin-starred Chef Kevin Fehling, that truly stands out, highlighting modern cuisine from an array of latitudes.

 Who It's Best For